-- (1) No director or named executive officer beneficially owned more than 1% of the Company's outstanding common stock, and all directors and executive officers as a group beneficially owned approximately 0.8% of the Company's outstanding common stock.
-The Company assists directors and officers with reporting changes in their beneficial ownership to the SEC and all such filing requirements were complied with in 2021. - (2) This column includes shares of the Company's common stock: (i) held indirectly for the benefit of such individuals or jointly, or directly or indirectly for certain members of such individuals' families, with respect to which beneficial ownership in certain cases may be disclaimed or (ii) that represent the individual's interests in the Company's 401(k) Savings & Investment Plan.
+- (1) No director or named executive officer beneficially owned more than 1% of the Company's outstanding common stock, and all directors and executive officers as a group beneficially owned approximately 0.35% of the Company's outstanding common stock.
+The Company assists directors and officers with reporting changes in their beneficial ownership to the SEC. - (2) This column includes shares of the Company's common stock: (i) held indirectly for the benefit of such individuals or jointly, or directly or indirectly for certain members of such individuals' families, with respect to which beneficial ownership in certain cases may be disclaimed or (ii) that represent the individual's interests in the Company's 401(k) Savings & Investment Plan.